Web Content Tile

 Some aerial appliances are equipped with their own pump that can hook directly into the reticulated water supply to deliver water direct to the hose located at the end of the extension ladder or platform.
 Other aerial appliances have no pump and require a pumper to attend the fire scene to pump the water from the mains water supply to the aerial appliance.

 CFA have three all-terrain vehicles.
 These fire trucks are stationed at Victorian ski resorts and have caterpillar treads instead of wheels to provide over-snow fire fighting capability during the winter months.
 All-terrain vehicles have a similar operating capacity to pumpers.

-CFA has 26 rescue units that are predominantly used to rescue people involved in car accidents.
+Rescue units that are predominantly used to rescue people involved in car accidents.
 Rescue units are equipped with a large array of rescue equipment including the “jaws of life”, which is designed to free people trapped in their car following a road accident.

 In many instances rescue units are also equipped to carry out other forms of rescue including industrial accidents and high angle (eg. Window cleaners caught on the sides of high rise buildings).

 Hazardous material incident units that are used at incidents where chemicals and other hazardous substances are present.
 They carry an array of equipment that can be used to dam and contain chemical spills, and clean up the contaminated area.

 Units are also equipped with decontamination showers for firefighters involved in the incident.
 These showers hose off chemicals the firefighters may have been exposed to when wearing their chemical protection suits.

 Mobile Communications Vehicles (MCV’s)